 Harlem EatUp!
 Festival

-As part of its commitment to Harlem, the Festival will donate net proceeds to impactful Harlem charities.
-These donations will be disbursed by the newly formed Harlem EatUp!
-Foundation, whose mission is to strengthen community by supporting the people, cultures and non-profit organizations that empower Harlem.
+The Harlem EatUp!
+Foundation’s mission is to strengthen community by supporting the people, cultures and non-profit organizations that empower Harlem.

 Since its founding in 1981, Citymeals has relied on the generosity of its Board of Directors, the City of New York, sponsors and other designated gifts to cover administrative costs.
 This ensures that 100% of all public donations will be used entirely for the preparation and delivery of meals.